 Below are simple instructions on how to calculate the bending moment diagram of a simply supported beam.
 Study this method as it is very versatile (and can be adapted to many different types of problem.
-The ability to calculate the moment of a beam is very common practice for structural engineers and often comes up in college and high school exams.
+The ability to calculate the moment of a beam is a very common practice for structural engineers and often comes up in college and high school exams.

 Firstly, what is a bending moment?
 A moment is a rotational force that occurs when a force is applied perpendicularly to a point at a given distance away from that point.
 It is calculated as the perpendicular force multiplied by the distance from the point.
 A Bending Moment is simply the bend that occurs in a beam due to a moment.